olliw42/mLRS/README.md

 - several DIY boards you can find in https://github.com/olliw42/mLRS-hardware
 - ExpressLRS receivers which use the ESP8285 chipset (hardware which are based on ESP32 chipset are not yet supported)

 In the 915/868 MHz range, the Frsky R9M & R9 MX system provides a simple and readily available entry into mLRS.
 In this sense it is the best option available currently.
-The big disadvantage of the R9 receivers is however that their transmission power is quite low and telemetry range thus relatively short.
+The disadvantage of the R9 receivers is however their low transmission power (50 mW); the telemetry range is thus relatively short (still several 10 km).
 This can be mitigated by using the R9M Lite Pro (or R9M) transmitter module as receiver, which is supported by mLRS.
 A better option can be the various ExpressLRS receivers, some of which provide up to 500 mW transmission power, and some of them are cheaply available.
 The combination of a Frsky R9M transmitter module and a ExpressLRS receiver can be a fantastic choice.
-The downside of all this gear is that they only support the 19 Hz mode.
+The downside of all these gear is that they only support the 19 Hz mode.

 The SeeedStudio Wio-E5 boards and the EByte E77-MBL board are also readily available, and hence excellent options too to enter mLRS.
 The "easy-to-solder" module, which uses an Ebyte E77 module, is a simple DIY option for building a mLRS receiver (it can also be used to build a mLRS transmitter).
 These boards are all based on the STM32WL5E chip and thus provide all the advantages of the SX1262, like the 31 Hz mode.
 Their maximum power is 22 dBm, and they can be used in the 915/868 MHz and 433 MHz/70 cm frequency ranges.